 Lots of brides tell us that they chose the dress shape they never ever thought they would, so be brave and try things that you don’t think you’ll like.
 You might be surprised!

-The overall style and theme of your wedding tends to reflect you as a couple, so it’s probably second nature that you’ll want a dress to co-ordinate.
+The overall style and theme of your wedding tend to reflect you as a couple, so it’s probably second nature that you’ll want a dress to co-ordinate.
 Floating layers of tulle and chiffon will pair beautifully with your barn or bohemian wedding, while satins will stun at a chic, contemporary celebration.
 This is a good guide to help you match your dress to the season you’ll say “I do”, too.

 Your dress needs to make you feel like you.
 If it ticks this box, whether it’s a timeless design or something a little quirky, you know you’ll love it.
 Just make sure you don’t make one of these dress shopping mistakes.

 Once you’ve got an idea of what dress styles, shapes and designers you like, it’s time to visit some bridal boutiques if you haven’t already.
 An easy place to start is to visit those local to you.
+(Don’t forget to ask them these IMPORTANT dress questions!)

 If you’ve fallen for a particular dress already, though, don’t miss out just because they’re not stocked at your local boutique.
 Most dress designers have a list of stockists on their website, so look up the one closest to you and pay a visit.
-It’ll be well worth the miles – you could find your dream dress and if not, at least you’ll have banished any what ifs… away.
+It’ll be well worth the miles – you could find your dream dress and if not, at least you’ll have banished any what-ifs away.

-And remember, you can still have bespoke wedding dresses made, so if the design you’re dreaming of proves hard to find, seek out quality dress makers and see if they could make it for you.
+And remember, you can still have bespoke wedding dresses made, so if the design you’re dreaming of proves hard to find, seek out quality dressmakers and see if they could make it for you.